-On proposals under £1 million, 6 sides of A4 for the case for support are allowed (12 sides of A4 for proposals over £1 million).
-It is also important to make sure that you devote enough space in the proposal to describing the research you intend to conduct and the research design and methods - the Panels find it very frustrating when applicants devote pages to explaining why their proposed research is exciting but then provide only a short and inadequate explanation of how they propose to explore this in practice.
+On proposals under £1 million, the proposal divides into three main sections: Vision (500 words), Approach (2500 words) and Applicant and Team Capability to Deliver (1500 words).
+It is also important to make sure that you devote enough space in the proposal to describing the research you intend to conduct and the research design and methods - Panels find it very frustrating when applicants devote space to explaining why their proposed research is exciting but then provide only a short and inadequate explanation of how they propose to explore this in practice.

 Write in plain English.
 Your proposal is likely to be seen by many people, including some who will not be familiar with your particular specialisation.
 Detail and specification may necessitate the use of disciplinary or technical terminology and this will be clear to peer reviewers, but the ideas you wish to convey and your reasons for doing so should be apparent to a wide audience.
 By the same token, do take the trouble to check spelling, grammar and punctuation.
 These are all part of the quality of presentation and presentation matters!

-7. Dissemination and Impact Our mission places emphasis on ensuring that researchers engage as fully as possible with the users of research outcomes.
+7. Dissemination and Impact

+Our mission places emphasis on ensuring that researchers engage as fully as possible with the users of research outcomes.
 These may be other academics, government departments, public bodies, businesses, voluntary organisations or other interested parties.
 Try to consult with and involve people who could make a valuable contribution to the research and who could provide support and interest.

 In line with the common position on Excellence with Impact adopted by RCUK, the ESRC expects that the researchers it funds will have considered the potential scientific, societal and economic impacts of their research.
-Applicants should actively consider how these can be maximised and developed through the Pathways to Impact document (formerly known as Impact Plan) in their application.
+Applicants should actively consider how these can be maximised and developed through the Case for Support.
+The ESRC Impact Toolkit includes information on developing an impact strategy, promoting knowledge exchange, public engagement and communicating effectively with your key stakeholders.
 This will form part of the peer review and assessment process.
 Opportunities for making an impact may arise, and should be taken, at any stage during or after the life-course of the research.
 It is important that researchers have in place a robust strategy for maximising the likelihood of such opportunities arising and their own capacity for taking advantage of these.

-8. Check the details Once you have completed the application form make sure that all the required information is provided.
-Some of the most common omissions and problem areas are: - an unrealistic start date - missing details of previous/current proposals with reports on current projects or end-of-award reports where required.
-We will not process new proposals if an End of Award Report is overdue - a proposal not limited to 6 sides of A4 (or 12 sides in the case of applications over £1 million) - no covering letter in the case of resubmissions 9.
-What happens next?
+8. Check the details

+Once you have completed the application form make sure that all the required information is provided.
+Some of the most common omissions and problem areas are:

+- an unrealistic start date - missing details of previous/current proposals with reports on current projects or end-of-award reports where required.
+The University will not process new proposals if an End of Award Report is overdue - no covering letter in the case of resubmissions

+9. What happens next?